reopenpilot/openpilot-archive/README.md

 ### 🎭 Driving Personalities

-With **"Driving Personalities"**, you choose how the car behaves with four adjustable profiles:
+With **"Driving Personalities"**, you choose how the vehicle behaves with four adjustable profiles:

 - **Traffic:** Optimized for stop-and-go, minimizing gaps and delays
 - **Aggressive:** Tighter following distances and quicker reactions
 - **Standard:** Balanced, all-purpose driving
 - **Relaxed:** Smoother maneuvers with larger gaps

-Each profile can be fine-tuned to change the desired following distance, acceleration, and braking style, letting you shape **FrogPilot**'s behavior to match your own driving preferences!
-Profiles can be switched instantly using the following distance button on the steering wheel, while **"Traffic Mode"** can be enabled by simply holding down the following distance button.
+Each profile can be fine-tuned to change the desired following distance, acceleration, and braking style letting you shape **FrogPilot**'s behavior to match your own driving preferences!
+Profiles can be switched instantly using the following distance button on the steering wheel while **"Traffic Mode"** can be enabled by simply holding down the following distance button.

 ---